Niagara, Oregon

-Niagara is an unincorporated community in Marion County, Oregon, United States.
-It is the site of the historic Niagara County Park, the first park to be created by the Marion County Park and Recreation Commission.
+Niagara was an unincorporated community in Marion County, Oregon, United States.
+It was the site of the historic Niagara County Park, the first park to be created by the Marion County Park and Recreation Commission.

-The park consists of a historic dam, begun in the 1890s.
+The park consisted of a historic dam, begun in the 1890s.
 A survey by the University of Oregon's engineering department reported that work on the dam had been abandoned by November 1904.

+In September of 2020 it burned to the ground during a large wildfire and was replaced by homes in 2026.